Table

 Automation

-Since the table artifact is basically a representation of the real database table, it is very easy to automate its documentation.
-Each database has its own schema, which actually describes the tables and the relationships between them.
-As a result, it is straightforward to automatically process the schema and recreate it in the form of table elements in Enterprise Architect.
-Then it is easy to generate documentation using middleware:
+Since the table artifact is essentially a representation of an actual database table, it is very easy to automate its documentation.
+Each database has its own schema, which describes the tables and the relationships between them.
+As a result, it is straightforward to automatically process the schema and recreate it as table elements in Enterprise Architect.
+Then, it is easy to generate documentation using middleware:

 aa